-The geography of the Baja California Peninsula often confuses tourists.
-Just so we know where we’re talking about:
+The geography of the Baja California Peninsula often confuses tourists, and with good reason.
+Just so we know exactly where we’re talking about:

 - The Baja California Peninsula is the narrow north-south peninsula that makes up the westernmost land in Mexico.
 It separates the Gulf of California in the east from the Pacific Ocean to the west.

 - Baja California Sur is a sovereign state within Mexico that occupies the southern half of the Baja California Peninsula.

 - Los Cabos is the southernmost municipality within Baja California Sur.

 - The cities of San Jose del Cabo (the seat of Los Cabos) and Cabo San Lucas (the southernmost city in Los Cabos) are the two largest in Los Cabos.
 The latter is what most Americans are referring to when they say “Cabo.”

 The beauty of the Baja California Peninsula is surreal.
 From the iconic Arch at Land’s End in Cabo San Lucas to cruising the Sea of Cortez to endless cactus-laden arroyos, visitors here could spend a month and barely scratch the surface.